nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ##### Another side tour: Playlist Editor and object caching

-As noted above, part of object navigation commands in SPL Assistnat involve object cache.
+As noted above, part of object navigation commands in SPL Assistant involve object cache.
 This is necessary for performance reasons, as retrieving and navigating via objects is slow versus retrieving needed object from a cache, which is faster than manual object retrieval.
 This technique is frequently labeled "memoization" and is used to improve responsiveness if an important data is present somewhere for fast retrieval.

 Similar to SPL Assistant commands involving object navigation, Creator's Playlist Editor's status objects require caching because slowness of object navigation.
 Without caching, retrieving needed information will take seconds instead of fraction of a second.
 Just like Studio, cached information is cleared when Creator app module is terminated.